wp-plugins/robo-gallery/README.txt

 *   First release

 == Upgrade Notice ==

+= 1.0.4 =
+  By request of our customers: Default gallery settings the same as Movie Gallery demo

 = 1.0.3 =
   By request of our customers: updated plugin workflow with editors, old PHP version support, paths management